ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/notes-feature.md

 When adding a new note, we need to:

-- Post to the `/user-tasting-notes` endoint with a payload of the note.
+- Post to the `/user-tasting-notes` endpoint with a payload of the note.
 - That endpoint will return the posted object with the ID added.
 As such, we need to:
   - Add that object to the `notes.value` array.
   - Return the new object.